|

 Beti naek (men's wrap).
 Warp ikat.
 1950 or before.
 Pene Utara, Amanuban (neighbouring villages are Hoie and Oineno)

 Mau naek (men's wrap).
 Warp ikat.
-Circa.
-1930.
+Early 20th century.
 Amanuban: village of Pusu, Lakat, Ofu or Naime hamlet in desa Nule

 Tais sabu (men's wrap).
 Warp ikat.
 Circa 1950.
 Marobo, Bobonaro District